 SUMMARY: A better understanding of the pathobiologic basis of disease in smokers without overt airflow limitation, and earlier recognition of lung disease, while also appropriately evaluating for comorbidities that may account for the symptoms, will enhance the management of symptomatic smokers with preserved lung function.

 Lambert, Allison A. and Bhatt, Surya P, "Respiratory symptoms in smokers with normal spirometry: clinical significance and management considerations."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 1028.